After the age of 50, many of us are facing change. True, it could be a good change, but this is not always the case.

 – “The hell with what anyone thinks about the way you’re acting; listen to yourself.”
 When her agent told her that no one would hire a woman whose husband committed suicide, she refused to listen to his advice.
 Against what friends and investors suggested, she sold her home in Los Angeles and moved to New York City.
 She thought, whatever doesn’t kill me, makes me stronger.

 – New York gave her instant gratification.
 “Oh, to see real people!
 The joy of walking down Madison Avenue!
 Leaving the memories of her old home opened her up to a new beginning.
 She enjoyed the pace of New York.
 She joked with the doorman in her building, and walked everywhere.
 Exercise became a daily habit.
 She found that moving opened up her mind and heart.

-Unfortunately, Joan Rivers died about three years ago during a procedure to improve her vocal ability.
+Unfortunately, Joan Rivers died about seven years ago during a procedure to improve her vocal ability.
 However, she left a strong legacy on reshaping your life.
 We shall all miss her humor and indomitable spirit.

 “When a person is widowed or divorced, their identity is threatened and they ask, “Who am I?” says Marilyn Dickson, grief counselor and minister.
 Being without a partner can make you feel vulnerable, but these feelings are temporary, she says, they are part of growing and learning to live alone.
 And learning to like yourself in the process.